DiligentGraphics/DiligentSamples/Tutorials/Tutorial29_OIT/readme.md

 1. Values in the buffer may only decrease.
 If an algorithm is attempting to insert a value at position `i`, it may only be inserted at position `i` or later, no matter what other invocations are doing.
 2. Each invocation guarantees that value at position `i` is larger than the value at position `i-1`.
 This ensures that the buffer is always sorted.

-After the loop finishes, there are two possible outcomes: either the layer was inserted into the buffer, in which case `Layer == 0xFFFFFFFFu`, or we are left with the value that needs to be inserted into the tail.
+After the loop finishes, there are two possible outcomes: either the layer was inserted into empty space in the buffer, in which case `Layer == 0xFFFFFFFFu`, or we are left with the value that needs to be inserted into the tail.
 The tail is updated using the alpha blending.
 We accumulate the total number of tail layers in the color channel, and the total transmittance in the alpha channel:

 ```hlsl
 // RGB Blend: Src * 1 + Dst * 1